-Every pitch deck I see now has "AI-powered" somewhere in it.
+Most pitch decks now have "AI-powered" somewhere in them.
 AI for creator discovery.
 AI for campaign optimization.
 AI for predicting which creators will convert.

 The Seduction of Scale